MIT-LCP/mimic-website/content/gettingstarted/access.md

 # MIMIC III

 The latest version of MIMIC is MIMIC III v1.0 consisting of nearly 58,000 hospital admissions corresponding to over 48,000 distinct patients.
 The data spans June 2001 - October 2012.
-MIMIC II contained ICU clinical data from 2001 to 2008; MIMIC II extends the data set to October of 2012 by integrating two ICU databases.
+MIMIC II contained ICU clinical data from 2001 to 2008; MIMIC III extends the data set to October of 2012 by integrating two ICU databases.
 See [our documentation on what's new](http://127.0.0.1:1313/mimicdata/whatsnew/) for more detail.

 # Getting access